Bo Diddley = Dennis’ First Guitar Teacher

 1999… Dennis and Bo recommenced their rock ‘n’ roll friendship.
 It was during a reunion before Bo’s appearance at the Crooked River Jazz and Blues Fest in Cuyahoga Falls, Ohio.
 It was all arranged by singer Sasha Simms.
 Who is she?
 A native Clevelander who sang backup for Wayne Newton and later… Belushi’s Blues Brother.
 We were introduced to her by BB King.
 The outgoing and personable Sasha convinced the concert promoter for the Falls’ Fest…Tony Rubino… to let her plan the surprise.
 He said, “yes”.

-Why was it so meaningful to Bo this surprise visit?
-The last time they talked was years earlier and it was by telephone (on our landline… there were no cell phones back then).
-Patient-Dennis would wait with baited breath for Bo to call.
-That gave Dennis something to do.
-The circumstances?
-His long and lengthy convalescence from chemotheraphy for LEUKEMIA – type AML.
-Phone calls were precious reminders to Dennis of his Life before Cancer.
+After the initial surprise… Bo is shown looking very engaged in introducing Den to band member and manager Margo Lewis.
+It was deeply meaningful to both Bo and Den.
+Why?
+The last time they talked was years earlier… by telephone (on our landline… there were no cell phones back then).
+Bed-bound…Patient-Dennis… would wait with baited breath for Bo to call.
+That gave Dennis something fun to look forward to.
+The tough circumstances?
+His long and lengthy convalescence from chemotherapy for LEUKEMIA – type AML.
+Phone calls were precious reminders… of his Life before Cancer.
 Once recovered from the chemos, he found his focus… mending in other ways, too, (i.e., financially).
 It was a long, long coming out of the woods, so to speak.
+Back to about the photo above.
 Seeing Dennis so healthy-looking was what made Bo say, “I’m very, very happy!”

 1999: On a lighter note… the next time Bo and Dennis got together was the concert at the State Theatre in Cleveland’s Playhouse Square.
 It was titled “At The Swing Cat’s Ball: A Tribute to Louis Jordan”.
 The tribute was planned by Robert Santelli, then the Director of Education at the Rock Hall of Fame & Museum.